vigovlugt/LeagueOfItemsFrontend/content/faq.md

 have higher winrates, and mythics which are generally built first, lower winrates.
 Additionally, some items are only built when already winning, like [Mejai's Soulstealer](/items/3041).

+# How are pickrates of champions/items/runes calculated?

+This is calculated as the amount of matches for this champion/rune/item divided by the amount of matches data is gathered from.
+This means that if a champion has a pickrate of 25%, you will on average see it in 1 out of 4 games.

+# How can items/runes have higher pickrates than 100%?

+If an item has a pickrate of 100% it is built once per game on average, so if an item for example has a 200% winrate it would be built twice per game.

 **If you have any other questions, feedback or feature requests, feel free to send an email
 to: [info@leagueofitems.com](mailto:info@leagueofitems.com)**